jon-jacky/Piety/editors/ed.md

 Python API described above, including command line parsing, argument checking, and error messages.  **ed.py** reads and writes at the console, but does not directly update buffers or access files.
-**ed.py** imports *ed0.py*, which provides the core: the data structures and the internal API for updating them, where each function has a fixed argument list, provides no error checking, and no error messages or progress messages.  *ed0.py* does not access the console, but updates buffers and reads and writes files.
+**ed.py** imports *buffer.py*, which provides the *Buffer* class, which defines the core data structure and the internal API for updating it.
+Many *Buffer* methods correspond to functions in the API, but here each method has a fixed argument list, provides no error checking, and no error messages or progress messages.
+The *Buffer* class does not access the console, but updates text buffers and reads and writes files.

+The *Buffer* class provides a *write* method so other code can update text buffers without using the *ed.py* user interface or API, by calling the standard Python *print* function.
+The *Buffer* class has an *update* attribute which can optionally be assigned to a callable that may be used by the *write* method to update a display (for example).

 ## Limitations ##